Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ### More Information

 For more information on the Contributor Covenant, please visit [website].

+---

+**Contributors**

+This code of conduct was adapted from the [Contributor Covenant](https://contributor-covenant.org/).
 ```

 ## New Files

-- **CONTRIBUTING.md:** A CONTRIBUTING.md file provides guidelines for contributing to the project.
-It should include information on how to submit bug reports, feature requests, and pull requests.
+- **CONTRIBUTING.md:** This file provides guidelines for contributing to the project.
+It includes information on how to submit bug reports, feature requests, and pull requests.
-- **ISSUE_TEMPLATE.md:** An ISSUE_TEMPLATE.md file provides a template for submitting issues.
-It should include information on what information to include in the issue report, such as the version of the software, the operating system, and the steps to reproduce the issue.
+- **ISSUE_TEMPLATE.md:** This file provides a template for submitting issues.
+It includes information on what information to include in the issue report, such as the version of the software, the operating system, and the steps to reproduce the issue.
-- **PULL_REQUEST_TEMPLATE.md:** A PULL_REQUEST_TEMPLATE.md file provides a template for submitting pull requests.
-It should include information on what information to include in the pull request, such as a description of the changes, the motivation for the changes, and the testing that was performed.
+- **PULL_REQUEST_TEMPLATE.md:** This file provides a template for submitting pull requests.
+It includes information on what information to include in the pull request, such as a description of the changes, the motivation for the changes, and the testing that was performed.